Leading Ladies of Design: 20 Famous Interior Designers & Architects

 Italian architect and product designer Cini Boeri who is most well known for her designs for Knoll’s showrooms and furniture collections.
 In her architectural designs for residential and retail environments, she focused heavily on the functionality of the space.

 An American architect, urban planner, writer, educator, and principal of the Philadelphia-based firm Venturi, Scott Brown & Associates with her husband Robert Venturi.
 Denise holds a firm place in history as one of the most influential female architects of the 20th century, both through her architecture and planning, and writings on postmodernism.

-The most influential interior designer in American history, Dorothy Draper was a pioneer and is credited with professionalizing the interior design profession through the founding of the first-ever interior design firm in 1925.
+The most influential and famous among female interior designers in American history, Dorothy Draper was a pioneer and is credited with professionalizing the interior design profession through the founding of the first-ever interior design firm in 1925.

 Irish-born French-based architect and furniture designer, Eileen Gray was a pioneer of the Modern Movement in architecture.
 She served the Parisian elite, became the first western practitioner of Japanese lacquer work and her ‘dragon chair’ was the highest priced piece of 20th-century furniture ever sold at auction.

 Revered as America’s first decorator and for her innovative style, Elsie de Wolfe, also known as Lady Mendl, was an actress, interior designer, hostess, author of the influential 1913 book The House in Good Taste, and a prominent figure in high society in New York, Paris, and London.

 The creative force behind the legendary furniture brand, Knoll, Florence Knoll is an iconic mid-century American architect and furniture designer who studied under Bauhaus pedigree and revolutionized the way we live and work.